log-ghj/log-ghj.github.io/_pages/about.md

 Current projects
 ======
-Censorship in Democracy (joined with Marcel Caesmann, Janis Goldzycher, and Matteo Grigoletto)
+Censorship in Democracy (with Marcel Caesmann, Janis Goldzycher, and Matteo Grigoletto)

-Bibliometric Analysis of Health Economic Research (joined with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann)
+Bibliometric Analysis of Health Economic Research (with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann)

-The Effect of a Vacancy Ban on German Housing Markets (joined with Jakob Gutschlhofer)
+The Effect of a Vacancy Ban on German Housing Markets (with Jakob Gutschlhofer)